software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 So far the user has interacted with our web application in the following manner:

-1. The user opens a page at certain path, for example `/`, on a web browser.
+1. The user opens a page at certain path, for example `/`, in a web browser.
 2. The web browser sends a request to the server (the backend) for the resource of that path.
 3. On the server, the request is delegated to the controller method responsible for handling requests for the path.
 4. The controller method retrieves the required data from the database and based on the data creates an HTML page.